Tellusant/docs/work-notes/cobb-douglas-decomposition.md

-# Productivity Decomposition Using Cobb-Douglas
+# Country and Firm Productivity Decomposition Using Cobb-Douglas
 *By Dr Staffan Canback, Tellusant*

 One of the strengths of my productivity framework is that it works for both countries and companies.
 Because I use the same underlying definitions, I can directly compare national productivity and firm productivity.